 Now you know why soccer is played on a grassy pitch.
 If you experienced this painful injury, the first thought may come into your mind, how long you are going to be out of school, work, or the weekend game you were desperately awaiting?
 So you may need to know the skin abrasion healing time.

-To determine Skin abrasion healing time, first thing you do after sustaining abrasion injury is you evaluate the severity of the injury.
-Then decide whether you need professional medical care, or you can treat by yourself.
+To determine skin abrasion healing time, the first thing you do after sustaining an abrasion injury is evaluated the severity of the injury.
+Then decide whether you need professional medical care, or you can treat it by yourself.

-There are three categories for abrasion injuries following the severity of the wound as:-
+There are three categories of abrasion injuries following the severity of the wound:

-In First degree abrasion most upper layer of skin which called as the epidermis is affected and no bleeding involved.
+In First degree abrasion most upper layer of skin called the epidermis is affected and no bleeding is involved.

-Most severe of all, it involves tear of skin and deeper than demis.
+Most severe of all, it involves a tear of skin and is deeper than demis.
 It may cause severe bleeding and usually needed medical care.